ForomePlatform/anfisa/doc/dev/concepts/sol_work.rst

 * For each type of solution items the system provides version integer indicators of the type common state: indicator increases if any solution item of this type created, updated or deleted.
 Indicators are reset on restart of the system.
 Indicators can be used in the Front-End logics for detection when the correspondent information on solution items should be reloaded from Back-End.

-* Names of dynamical solution items must start with any letter ("alpha") symbol (any alphabet) and must not contain spaces; in terms of js the criterium is as follows:
+* Names for dynamical solution items must start with any letter ("alpha") symbol (any alphabet) and must not contain spaces; in terms of js the criterium is as follows:

     ::

         /^\S+$/u.test(name) && (name[0].toLowerCase() != name[0].toUpperCase())

+    Length of name for dynamical solution must not exceed 255 symbols.

 See also
 --------
 :doc:`sol_pack`